 For further information:

+The U.S. Department of State warns U.S. citizens of the risk of travel to Colombia.
 U.S. citizens should exercise caution, as violence linked to domestic insurgency, narco-trafficking, crime, and kidnapping occur in some rural and urban areas.
 This replaces the previous travel warning dated April 5, 2016.

 Organized political and criminal armed groups are active throughout much of the country and their methods include the use of explosives and bomb threats in public spaces.
 Violence associated with the armed groups occurs in rural areas as well as Colombia's major cities, including in the capital.
 These groups are heavily involved in the drug trade, extortion, kidnapping, and robbery.
 On November 30, 2016, the Colombian government approved a peace accord with the largest guerrilla group, the Revolutionary Armed Forces of Colombia (FARC).
 The peace agreement is in the process of being implemented and does not include other active armed groups.